Yandex Cloud

 Where:

-• service_type: Type of the service for which you want to get logs:
+• service_type: Source service type for logs:

 • MONGOD: Yandex StoreDoc operations log.